-Services that are covered for you What you must pay when you get these services Other covered vision care services include: \$0 - \$20 copayment depending on the Medicare-covered vision Outpatient physician services for the diagnosis and treatment care services. of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't \$0 copayment for cover routine eye exams (eye refractions) for Medicare-covered Diabetic Eye eyeglasses/contacts Exam. \$20 copayment for Medicare-covered eye exams to diagnose and treat diseases and conditions of the eye.
-For people with diabetes, screening for diabetic retinopathy is covered once per calendar year \$0 copayment for one pair of Medicare covers one pair of eyeglasses or contact lenses after Medicare-covered eyeglasses or each cataract surgery that includes insertion of an intraocular contact lenses after cataract lens.
-Medicare limits this coverage to eyeglasses with basic surgery. frames and lenses; any deluxe features are not covered and must be paid for by the member.
+Services that are covered for you What you must pay when you get these services Other covered vision care services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for \$0 - \$25 copayment depending on the Medicare-covered vision care services. age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$0 copayment for Medicare-covered Diabetic Eye Exam. \$25 copayment for Medicare-covered eye exams to diagnose and treat diseases and conditions of the eye. • For people with diabetes, screening for diabetic retinopathy is covered once per calendar year Medicare covers one pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+Medicare limits this coverage to eyeglasses with basic frames and lenses; any deluxe features are not covered and must be paid for by the member.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Routine eye exam (including refraction, limited to one visit each calendar year) Routine eye exam \$20 copayment for routine eye exam.

-Routine eyewear:

-Geisinger Gold will pay towards the purchase of routine (non-Medicare-covered) eyeglasses, contact lenses, frames and eyeglass lenses, up to the benefit limit each calendar year.
+Routine eye exam (including refraction, limited to one visit each calendar year) \$0 copayment for one pair of Medicare-covered eyeglasses or contact lenses after cataract surgery. • Routine eye exam \$20 copayment for routine eye exam.
+Posting august for routing Routine eyewear: Geisinger Gold will pay towards the purchase of routine (non-Medicare-covered) eyeglasses, contact lenses, frames and eyeglass lenses, up to the benefit limit each calendar year.
 Items such as warranties, cleaning kits and dispensing fees are NOT COVERED.
-Eyewear may be purchased in-network or out-of-network. \$0 copayment for routine eyewear, covered up to the \$200 benefit limit each calendar year for routine eyeglasses, contact lenses, frames and eyeglass lenses.
+Eyewear may be purchased in-network or out-of-network. \$0 copayment for routine eyewear, covered up to the \$100 benefit limit each calendar year for routine eyeglasses, contact lenses, frames and eyeglass lenses.